Kidney Diet Tips

 I love frozen blueberries.
 I usually fill a small bowl and eat them as they thaw while working at my computer.
 My friend loves dried wild blueberries because they’re packed full of flavor—and because there’s over 6 grams of fiber per serving.
 That’s great news for anyone following a low potassium kidney diet—so many high fiber foods end up on the limit list due to higher potassium or phosphorus content.
 An added plus is there’s only 112 mg of potassium in a cup of fresh or frozen blueberries; phosphorus and sodium are low too.

 Look for blueberries to show up in an increasing number of food products over the next few years.
 Food manufacturers are always looking for ways to optimize their sales.
 With blueberries, they’re banking on results from several recent studies.
 One study on people reveals that this tiny blue fruit improves nerve cell signals in the brain, therefore improving short and long term memory.
 The magic ingredients are powerful antioxidants that help prevent oxidative stress and inflammation, which occurs naturally as we age.
 Several blueberry studies show that rats fed blueberry extract had better cognitive skills, balance and coordination.
 I hope to keep all three as I age!
-Another study linked blueberries to satiety and less weight gain, and still another study from the University of Michigan Cardiovascular Center found that the phytochemicals in blueberries may help reduce abdominal fat and decrease risk for heart disease and diabetes.
+Another study linked the health benefits of blueberries to lowering the risk of cardiovascular disease and diabetes.

 More information: blueberries